Equivariant Toeplitz index theory on odd-dimensional manifolds with boundary

 where $\ch(g)$ is the odd Chern character in the sense of Getzler \cite{getzler1993odd}.

 From a purely differential geometric perspective, the formula for index pairing is motivated to be generalised to the case of manifolds with boundary.
 Let $X$ be a compact spin even dimensional manifold with boundary $Y$, and $E$ a complex vector bundle over $X$.
-Assume that the metric near the boundary is of product type and $D_E^+$ takes the form $\frac{d}{du}+D_{Y}$ near the boundary.
-By imposing the APS boundary condition on the domain of $D^+$, that is, for $s\in W^1(X, E\otimes S^+)$ the projection of $s|_{Y}$ to the positive part of the spectrum of $D_{Y}$ vanishes.
-Then, $D^+_E$ is a Fredholm operator whose index is calculated by the Atiyah-Patodi-Singer index theorem \cite{atiyah1975spectral1}
+Assume that the metric near the boundary is of product type and $D_E^+$ takes the form $c(\frac{d}{du})(\frac{d}{du}+D_{Y})$ near the boundary, where $d/du$ is the inward vector, $c(\cdot)$ is the Clifford action and $D_Y$ is the corresponding twisted Dirac operator on $Y$.
+By imposing the APS boundary condition on the domain of $D^+$, that is, for a section $s$ in the Sobolev space $H^1(X, E\otimes S^+)$ of sections with derivatives up to order 1 in $L^2,$ the projection of $s|_{Y}$ to the nonnegative part of the spectrum of $D_{Y}$ vanishes.
+Then, $D^+_E$ is a Fredholm operator whose index is calculated by the APS index theorem \cite{atiyah1975spectral1}